Elections Reform Support Group

 The Elections Reform Support Group (ERSG) was a forum of donors co-chaired by the United States and the European Union to coordinate the reform of the Palestinian electoral system.
 ESRG was founded in 2002.
 Members include the states of Denmark, Germany, Greece, Ireland, Italy, Japan, the Netherlands, Norway, Spain, Sweden, the United Kingdom, and the United States.
-Also international organizations such as the European Commission, the office of the European Union Presidency, the United Nations and the United Nations Development Program participate in this program.
+Also international organizations such as the European Commission, the United Nations and the United Nations Development Programme participate in this program.
 International Foundation for Electoral Systems supported the forum in secretarial role.

-Since 2007 the ERSG was reformed and integrated into Election Working Group or (EWG), which is part of the "Governance Sector Group", one of the four Strategy Groups under the aid coordination structure in the Palestine.
+Since 2007 the ERSG was reformed and integrated into Election Working Group or (EWG), which is part of the "Governance Sector Group", one of the four Strategy Groups under the aid coordination structure in Palestine.
 Role of the secretariat is assumed by the Local Aid Coordination Secretariat (LACS).

 Formation

 ERSG was formed as an outgrowth of the UN Task Force on Palestine.
 The UN task force consists of the Quartet (U.S., EU, Russia and the UN Secretary General), Norway, Japan, the World Bank, and the International Monetary Fund and first met July 10, 2002.
 This task force was responsible for forming support groups for several areas of reform including Civil Society, Elections, Financial Accountability, Judicial Reform, Local Government, Market Economics, and Ministerial and Civil Service Reform.
 These groups were a reaction to the declining humanitarian situation in the Palestinian.
 Once the Elections Reform Support Group was organized, the task force was advised in election activities by Ambassador Jean Breteche of the EU, who would later become the Secretariat of ERSG.
 Secretarial role was in 2005 assumed by IFES.